vkuzel/Quantum-Leap-Gradle-Plugin/README.md

 ### Run

-In root project run the `generateModuleDependencies` to store module dependencies to resources files.
+In root project run the `generateModuleDependencies` to generate and store module dependencies to resources files.
-Domain class used to preserve dependencies can be found in [Gradle Project Dependencies](https://github.com/vkuzel/Gradle-Project-Dependencies).

 ````bash
 gradle generateModuleDependencies
 ````

-Run the `generateJooqDomainObjects` task to generate domain objects from the database.
+Run the `generateJooqDomainObjects` task to generate domain objects from the database schema.
 Generated classes will be stored in `src/generated/java` directory.

 ````bash
 gradle generateJooqDomainObjects